danielbloy/pico-interactive/README.md

 TODO:

+## Blinka
+TODO

+See the directory `blinka` for how to setup your PC for easy testing.
+Blinka is also used for running server control code that requires more memory or processing power than a Pico can give.

 ## License

 All materials provided on this site is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
 To view a copy of this license, visit